Dishes With Dad

 Garlic and Herb Crusted Rack of Lamb

-1. To prepare the garlic and herb crusted rack of lamb, rub it with around 1 tablespoon of olive oil then salt the meat and set it out for around 30 minutes to an hour to bring it to room temperature.
+1. To prepare the garlic and herb-crusted rack of lamb, rub it with around 1 tablespoon of olive oil, then salt the meat and set it out for around 30 minutes to an hour to bring it to room temperature.
 This will help it cook more evenly.

 2. While it sits, prepare the garlic and herb rub by mincing your garlic and herbs and mixing them together in a small bowl.
-Alternatively you can add the garlic and herbs to a food processor.
+Alternatively, you can add the garlic and herbs to a food processor.
 Then pulse until the garlic and herbs are finely minced.

 3. After the lamb has come up to room temp, grind some fresh black pepper on all sides, then rub the garlic and herb mixture all over.
 I typically go heavy with the rub on the fatty top side of the meat and a little lighter on the sides and bottom.

-4. Set the prepared lamb on rack in a sheet pan or a roasting pan with the fat side up.
+4. Set the prepared lamb on a rack in a sheet pan or a roasting pan with the fat side up.
 Place in a 450°F oven and roast for around 25 minutes until it reaches an internal temperature of 135°F for medium rare.

 5. Tent the roast with foil and let rest for 5-10 minutes before slicing and serving.